astropy/astropy/docs/coordinates/satellites.rst

 There is currently no support in `astropy.coordinates` for computing satellite orbits from the TLE orbital elements avaiable from a source like `Celestrak <http://celestrak.com/>`_.
-Full support for handling TLE files is available in the `Skyfield <http://rhodesmill.org/skyfield/>`_ library, but if you do not wish to install that library, advice for dealing with satellite data in astropy is below.
+Full support for handling TLE files is available in the `Skyfield <http://rhodesmill.org/skyfield/>`_ library, but some advice for dealing with satellite data in astropy is below.

 ..
   EXAMPLE START